sphinx-doc/sphinx/doc/latex.rst

         ``clone`` for all other directives, but this will probably change at 7.0.0.

-   - Prior to 6.2.0, rounded corners forced a constant border width: the separate settings were ignored in favor of the sole ``<prefix>_border-width``.
-Now (up to) 4 distinct radii happily cohabit with (up to) 4 distinct border widths.
+   - Prior to 6.2.0, and since 5.1.0, the situation was that only circular rounded corners were supported and that a rounded corner forced the whole frame to use ``<prefix>_border-width`` for all four sides.

    - Inset shadows are incompatible with rounded corners.
 In case both are specified the inset shadow will simply be ignored.